Antonio-Zhou/My_Linux/fs/umsdos/README-WIP.txt

 I'm unfortunately somewhat out of time to read linux-kernel@vger, but I do check for messages having "UMSDOS" in the subject, and read them.
 I might miss some in all that volume, though.
 I should reply to any direct e-mail in few days.
 If I don't, probably I never got your message.
+You can try mnalis-umsdos@voyager.hr; however mnalis@jagor.srce.hr is preferable.